For Home-Services Owners

 Write the rules before launch

-Reporting schedules, payment priority, approval rights, and downside triggers are defined up front so the venture stays clear under pressure.
+Reporting schedules, payment priority, approval rights, and hard-month rules are defined up front so the venture stays clear under pressure.

 Why Structure Matters